-Generative AI tools, such as OpenAI's ChatGPT, Google's Bard, and Microsoft's Bing, are advanced language models which produce human-like text in response to prompts.
-There are also other platforms that can produce code, images, videos, presentations, and audio.
-The use of such tools in coursework will be determined by course coordinators.
+Generative AI tools are advanced language models that produce human-like text, code, images, videos, presentations, and audio in response to prompts.
+The acceptability of such tools in coursework will be determined by course coordinators.
 In some cases, their use may be prohibited, in others the coordinator may set strict parameters around their use.
 Please contact your course coordinator about how generative AI tools will be contemplated within your course.
-Note, however, that the Health Science Education Graduate Program strictly prohibits any use of these generative AI tools for the completion of all non-course requirements including the Thesis, Scholarly Paper, and Capstone Portfolio components.
+Note, however, that the Health Science Education Graduate Program strictly prohibits any use of generative AI tools for the completion of all non-course requirements including the Thesis and Capstone Portfolio components.
 All submissions are expected to be produced solely by the student.